Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of sustainability in BDM

 By minimising materials, organisations can significantly change the carbon footprint created throughout their life cycle.
 Figueiredo \textit{et al.}~\cite{FIGUEIREDO2021107805} have discussed the prioritisation of building life-cycle sustainability.
 It is stated that large-scale structures must maintain safety, reduce failure risks, and introduce a new decision-modelling framework, with a Fuzzy Analytic Hierarchy Process chosen as the framework.
 Yang~\cite{YANG1943-7889.0002028} identified the issues with existing adaptive risk-based life-cycle management systems and introduced a deep reinforced learning model.
 The proposed solution helps reduce Life Cycle Costs (LCC), contributing to resource consumption, emissions, waste generation and pollution that, as a result, supports environmental sustainability.
 Santos \textit{et al.}~\cite{SANTOS2020121705} have identified the relationship between the impact of Life Cycle Assessment (LCA) and LCC on sustainability to maximise the life cycle of a product.

-\subsubsection{Optimise energy usage}
+\subsubsection{Optimise Energy Usage}

 Nikas \textit{et al.}~\cite{NIKAS2019140} have identified the ongoing transparency issues within existing models that impact policymakers.
 Their research followed the Fuzzy Cognitive Mapping (FCM) technique to solve this transparency problem.
 The simulations from FCM are based on qualitative and quantitative values, including various parameters such as energy consumption, efficiency, the tariff for building integration and economic growth, which help quantify risk-related scenarios.
 The results show that FCM is a viable soft computing technique to disseminate the most suitable energy-efficient mechanism, thereby improving sustainability in decision modelling.
 Tsao and Thanh~\cite{TSAO2021110452} have identified energy losses in microgrids and proposed a P2P energy-saving solution to resolve them using a genetic algorithm that adopts blockchain.
 This supports security and sustainability, as well as allowing participants to take control of the energy system without the need for a central regulatory authority.
+Choudhary and Kumar \cite{DIVYAdoi:10.1080/13675567.2021.2014430} have highlighted the importance of a circular economy, for example, the end-of-utilisation of a product, which could lead to additional business transactions due to renovation and remanufacturing.
+They have identified risks with circular economy to facilitate supply chain management with adoption strategies.
+The study uses Kappa, a statistical analysis tool, and Interpretive Structural Modelling (ISM) to determine the interrelationships among the risks in evaluating the proposed taxonomy of risks.
+Kuo \textit{et al.}~\cite{KUO} discussed the importance of effective waste management for sustainable growth.
+However, with effective waste management approaches, there is an additional incurred cost, which could lead to financial problems for organisations.
+Kuo \textit{et al.} have highlighted that effectively minimising increased cost can be achieved by identifying critical indicators instead of taking action on all indicators.
+The use of blockchain has been proposed and evaluated using a fuzzy three-step decision-making model based on AI, Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) and Vise Kriterijumska Optimizacija I Kompromisno Resenje (VIKOR) methodology.
+Gulia \textit{et al.}~\cite{GULIA} have highlighted the importance of environmental sustainability for supply chains.
+A mathematical model is formulated to achieve three objectives: waste minimisation, profit maximisation and penalty cost minimisation.
+Fuzzy set theory is used to handle ambiguity, and LINGO software is used to determine the optimal solution.